 - Use only high-resolution images.
 Simply put, the higher the resolution of your images, the greater the perception of quality.
 With that in mind, you can find many free stock images online.

 - Optimize your images.
 With free tools such as TinyPNG, you can ensure your pages load quickly and your images take up little space on your server, all without affecting quality.
-You can also use this image optimization guide to
+You can also use this image optimization guide to further perfect your images.

 You may think of image sliders as a boring and overused application.
 However, using high-quality, beautiful images will captivate your readers and bolster the experience they’ll have on your website.